-- · Avoided severe, lasting or irremediable harm; and - · Appropriately addressed adverse impacts on the environment and society; and - Supported a decent standard of living for their stakeholders operation, and products and services.
-However, using our proprietary research framework we aimed to promote the below characteristics within this fund; however a broader suite of characteristics might also have been promoted on an investment-by-investment basis:
+- · Avoided severe, lasting or irremediable harm; and - · Appropriately addressed adverse impacts on the environment and society; and - Supported a decent standard of living for their stakeholders

 The Fund aimed to promote environmental and social characteristics holistically.
-In doing so, we did not consider all characteristics for all investments, but rather focused on the most relevant characteristics for each investment based on the nature of its activities, areas of
+In doing so, we did not consider all characteristics for all investments, but rather focused on the most relevant characteristics for each investment based on the nature of its activities, areas of operation, and products and services.
+However, using our proprietary research framework we aimed to promote the below characteristics within this Fund, however a broader suite of characteristics might also have been promoted on an investmentby-investment basis:

-Environment - reduced energy consumption and greenhouse gas emissions, increased renewable energy usage/generation, reduced biodiversity/ecological impacts.
+Environment - promoted sound energy management and reduced greenhouse gas emissions, promoted good water, waste and raw materials management and addressed biodiversity/ecological impacts.